davidgwking/adhere/README.md

 Schemas are objects that are expected to have a `type` property.
 Validation keywords are rules declarations.

 There exists two types of keywords: universal and type-specific.
-Universal keywords (like `type`) are test against all values.
+Universal keywords (like `type`) are tested against all values.
 Type-specific keywords are only tested after the type of the value is determined.

 Type-specific keywords allow users to declare multiple possible types for data.
 In the following example schema, either an `Object` or `null` would suffice.
 Object-specific validation rules are only applied once a value is determined to be an `Object`.